 Add the hot drained spaghetti to the pan and toss for a couple of minutes to incorporate.

 Remove the skillet from the burner and pour the egg-cheese mixture onto the pasta, tossing quickly and thoroughly,

 which will gently cook the eggs using the heat of the pasta.

 Return the skillet to low heat and toss another minute.

 Add some of the reserved pasta water to thin the sauce.

-Add the chopped parsley, garnish with some shaved cheese and serve.
+Add the chopped parsley, basil, and garnish with some shaved cheese and serve.